AIDC F-CK-1 Ching-kuo: Ying Yang: aerodynamic design

-Tien Lei: Avionics Integration
+Tien Lei: avionics

 The IDF is equipped with a GD-53 Golden Dragon multi-mode monopulse pulse-Doppler radar, which is based on the General Electric AN/APG-67 X band radar developed for the F-20 while sharing some components and technologies of the AN/APG-66 radar of the F-16A, and using a larger antenna than used by the F-20. and this adaptation resulted in the look-down and shoot-down capability of GD-53 being greatly enhanced in comparison to that of the original AN/APG-67, reaching that of the AN/APG-66.
 The radar can simultaneously track 10 targets and engage two of the 10 targets tracked with TC-2 active radar seeker BVRAAMs.

 The design is inherently unstable in pitch, so the IDF incorporated a modern triple-redundant full authority fly-by-wire control system.
 The avionics suite was based on modular architecture with dual redundant MIL-STD-1553B digital databuses.
 The Honeywell H423 inertial navigation system, the TWS-95 RHAWS, and a Bendix-King head-up display were selected.
 Some capabilities may have been delayed or dropped in order to meet the performance requirement, since the engine limitation has resulted in the necessity of strict weight control.

-Tien Chien: Missile R&D
+Tien Chien: missiles

 The CSIST's Tien Chien (Sky Sword) project was slightly more independent, since it was considered to be a development for all the ROCAF's aircraft rather than only the IDF.
 The Tien Chien 1 (TC-1) is a short range infrared-seeking missile with an external configuration similar to that of the AIM-9 Sidewinder, while the Tien Chien 2 (TC-2) is an active radar homing Beyond Visual Range missile.

 The first test firing of the TC-1 missile was performed by an F-5E in April 1986, with the Beech target drone successfully destroyed.
 Initial production of the TC-1 began in 1989, and it entered service in 1991.
 Both the AIM-9 and the TC-1 have been seen in use on operational IDFs.

 CSIST is believed to have cooperated with Motorola and Raytheon on the TC-2's active seeker, which is believed to be based on their seeker design which was proposed for the AIM-120.
 40 pre-production TC-2 missiles were produced before 1995, and were the only BVR AAMs that the ROCAF had in its inventory during the 1995–96 Taiwan Strait Missile Crisis.
 Over 200 production TC-2s were originally planned.